I learn to accept the sense of vulnerability that goes with life’s pressures and uncertainties.

-Now when you hear this, you might say: “I can maybe see how it might work for other people, but what I’m talking about is not that drastic.”
+When you read this, you might say: “I can see how it might work for other people, but what I’m talking about is not that drastic.”

-So let’s slow it down a little and see what we’re talking about.
-You go back to the fears that you identified in Step 6.
-And, this time, instead of just thinking of them as abstract words, go deeper into the physical sensation.
+So let’s slow it down a little and explore.
+Go back to the fears that you identified in Step 6.
+Instead of just thinking of them as abstract words, go deeper into the physical sensation.

 What your body sensations tell you

-The coping mechanism is essentially a way of avoiding to stay in what is literally an unbearable experience.
+The coping mechanism is essentially a way to avoid staying in what is literally an unbearable experience.
 Getting in touch with the physicality of the experience and how much it blocks you helps you understand why words and logic are not adequate at such moments.
 Your mind and body automatically do whatever it takes to stop that unbearable pain.
 And that’s where the coping mechanism comes in.